r-butl/SigVu/README.md

 ```

 # SigVu Overview
-SigVu is a Python based signal manipulation and labeling program.
+SigVu is a Python based signal exploration and labeling program for the niche
-I started developing this project when working on the Cornel & CSU, Chico
-Elephant Listening Project, when the need to relabel some of the samples was
-raised.

-This project utilizes standard ML, plotting, and data handling libraries
-to process and label data, all bottled up in a simply PyQt5 GUI.
+of exploring audio signals in TFRecord format.

 <img src="assets/current_gui.png" width="600px" />

-It serves a few purposes for me:
-1. Interactive manipulation of data view signal processing functionality.
-2. Real time view of the signal.
-3. Simplified data labeling.
-4. Python software engineering practice.

-So far, this is the high-level UML for the archtecture of the project.
+This is the high-level UML for the archtecture of the project:

 <img src="assets/highlevel-uml.png" width="600px" />